Cimagroup/Topological-Features-and-Explainable-Safety-Regions/README.md

 # Repository structure

+- ExpBehaviorCollision: Experiments for avoid collisions, using safety regions and behavior features.

 - ExpTopologicalCollision: Experiments for avoid collisions, using safety regions and topological features.

 - ExpTopologicalDeadlock: Experiments for avoid deadlocks, using safety regions and topological features.